-Zhong et al. \cite{Zhong:2017:GPM:3172077.3172441} provided another insight of using social group tendentiousness for image privacy prediction.
-They assumed that the same image might result in different privacy decisions in different groups according to the group preferences.
-To this end, the author developed a stochastic group-based personalized model for OSN image privacy classification.
-They defined a privacy group as a group of users who shared a common finite set of patterns for privacy decisions.
-For each user, the group membership, which indicated the user belonged to a certain group, was regarded as a latent variable.
-The personalized model can estimate the probabilities for a user to be associated with each group, according to the previous labelled images provided by the user plus the demographic information from the user's profile.
-The probability that a given image is private for the user is then estimated as the average of each privacy group's posterior probability.

-\textbf{\textit{Brief summary.}} Learning-based privacy prediction can improve privacy decisions from a data-driven aspect.
-Using machine learning algorithms to discover privacy patterns from image data can help eliminate individual cognitive bias in privacy decision.
-An essential workflow can be figured out from the existing designs: privacy-associated features are determined and extracted first, followed by a classifier being trained to discover privacy patterns from the features.

-Two limitations exist in the current workflow.
-First, existing methods predicting image privacy from visual contents tend to associated privacy with semantic objects solely, regardless of that the content-derived factors influencing image privacy are multi-dimensional.
-For example, although faces are often argued to be privacy, one may feel the face presented in a party photo more privacy-sensitive than in a public area photo.
-Therefore, inter-object correlations and object-scene relationships should also be considered at a higher level in feature selection.
-Second, most existing models formulated image privacy prediction as a simple classification problem, e.g., private or public.
-However, since users' privacy needs are subjective, it is hard to define standard cut-offs for delimiting privacy sensitivity.
-In contrast, adopting ranking scores- or uncertainty probability-based measurements may be preferable, worth further investigation.
+Learning-based privacy prediction can improve privacy decisions with data-informed intelligence that reduces human bias.
+There are two limitations in the current workflow.
+First, existing methods predicting image privacy from visual contents tend to link privacy with static semantic information, regardless of the dynamics of OSN image privacy.
+For example, most studies regard the human face as private, but one may feel that faces presented in a party photo are more sensitive than those taken in a public area.
+Thus, inter-object correlations and object-scene relationships should be carefully considered in feature selection.
+Second, most existing models formulate image privacy prediction as a "private v.s. public" classification problem.
+However, since users' privacy needs are subjective, it is impractical to define a distinct cut-off for privacy sensitivity.
+By contrast, adopting ranking scores or uncertainty probability \cite{liu2022label} are worthy of further investigation.